-It’s no surprise the ARM industry is heavily regulated.
+It’s no surprise heavy regulation surrounds the ARM industry.
 The most common terms debt collectors hear include TCPA and FDCPA.
 These two acts safeguard debtors from unfair collection practices and harassment.
-Breaching either of these acts attracts hefty penalties and risks closure of your agency.
-As with so many areas of debt collection – compliance is key!
+Breaching either of these acts attracts hefty penalties and risks the closure of your agency.
+As with so many areas of debt collection – compliance is critical!
 Understanding the differences between the TCPA and FDCPA is imperative.
 Below is a quick rundown of each.
-Ensuring your agency’s understanding and compliance of the TCPA and FDCPA helps gain quality clientele and fosters positive interactions with debtors.
+Ensuring your agency’s understanding and compliance with the TCPA and FDCPA helps gain quality clientele and fosters positive interactions with debtors.

 What is the TCPA?